|

 Hi,

 I'm Glenn.
 Thanks for visiting my web site.
-I've
+I

-the usual stuff.
-This page started off, as I suspect
+stuff.
+This page started off, as I suspect many

 with HTML and some brain-racking for content.